Experimental Analysis of Large-scale Learnable Vector Storage Compression: Overview of Embedding Compression

 The exploration of embedding layer design is both creative and effective.
 They either improve the model quality at the cost of more computation, or simplify the embedding structure.

-\textbf{Dedup}~\cite{DBLP:journals/pvldb/ZhouCDMYZZ22} is the most recent work of similarity-based deduplication~\cite{DBLP:conf/sigmod/VartakTMZ18,DBLP:conf/mobisys/LeeN20,DBLP:journals/pvldb/ZhouCDMYZZ22}.
+\textbf{Dedup}~\cite{DBLP:journals/pvldb/ZhouCDMYZZ22} conducts similarity-based deduplication~\cite{DBLP:conf/sigmod/VartakTMZ18,DBLP:conf/mobisys/LeeN20} on embedding models.
 It adopts L2LSH~\cite{DBLP:conf/stoc/IndykM98}, a local-sensitive hashing algorithm on Euclidean (L2) distance, to efficiently deduplicate similar parameter blocks.
 Dedup can only be applied when the parameters are fixed, so uncompressed embeddings still need to be trained.
 We classify Dedup as static encoding, because the encoding function is determined by an one-pass LSH process.
-Since it deduplicates embeddings directly by value, we do not have to perform compression within fields to guarantee that features sharing embeddings have similar semantics.
-Consequently, we directly deduplicate the entire embedding table to speed up both compression and serving.
+Since it deduplicates embeddings by value, we directly deduplicate the entire embedding table to speed up compression and serving, regardless of feature fields.
 Dedup hashes the embedding content while other hashing-based methods hash the input indices, so we distinguish them explicitly in our experimental analysis.

 In summary, static encoding methods are simple, effective, and capable of compression at any memory budget.
 Their encoding functions, which remain constant during training, are often simple hash functions that take up no storage space.
 The focus of research work gradually shifts from hash functions to embedding layers.
 The former guarantees memory constraints while the latter further guarantees model quality.
 Another line of research is similarity-based deduplication, which performs post-training compression.